Spring AOP in Spring Certification

 For filtering according to the method signatures.

-• Its pattern is stated as follows:
+keyword can be used. - Its pattern is stated as follows:

 execution( [scope] [ReturnType] [FullClassName].[MethodName] ([Arguments]) throws [ExceptionType])